template elements

 pacf(x, lag.max = NULL, plot = TRUE, ...)

-\[ X_t = Z_t + \sum_{i=1}^p \phi_i X_{t-i}, \] \[ \text{rewritten as }\phi(B)X_t = Z_t \]
+x is a univariate time seriestype = "correlation" is the default for an ACF plotpacf() is equivalent to acf() with type = "partial"\[ X_t = Z_t + \sum_{i=1}^p \phi_i X_{t-i}, \] \[ \text{rewritten as }\phi(B)X_t = Z_t \]

 \[ X_t = Z_t + \sum_{i=1}^q \theta_i X_{t-i}, \] \[ \text{rewritten as }X_t =\theta(B)Z_t \]